 “There were no other lawyers who understand putting together term sheets – that was 5 years ago.

 “So we have a gap in that sector.”

-With a better understanding of the lack of knowledge in entrepreneurship ecosystem, Rami looked to introduce a new movement.
+With a better understanding about the lack of knowledge in the entrepreneurship ecosystem, Rami looked to introduce a new movement.

 “One of the main things we try to bring to the region is the Lean startup movement,” he said.

 “The Lean startup movement focuses on customer development and focusing on the real pain out there, then designing the solution towards this pain.

 “While most people only talk about challenges, you look at those challenges as opportunities.

 “So I’ve done a few interventions with gender-related programs in the country and I found out that most of the stuff that they are doing, what has been done, or what is currently being done focuses on women integration and gender equity.